 - A lease liability on the liability side

-3. Operating vs finance lease comparison
+Operating lease versus finance lease

 | Criterion | Operating lease | Finance lease (hire-purchase) |